Freedom of the press in Ukraine: Banned journalists, media, websites

 The Ukrainian government and President Petro Poroshenko have banned journalists, media and websites.
-The new sanctions in May 2017 targeted 1,228 people and 468 companies.
+In May 2017 Ukraine banned 19 Russian news sites and 13 journalists, those being "most official Russian news outlets and others sympathetic to Moscow, but also a number of independent stations such as the RBC."
 The decision was condemned by Reporters Without Borders, Human Rights Watch and Committee to Protect Journalists.
 The most well known included: